Advanced Academic Programs

 Timeline for Submitting an AAP Level IV Referral

-- The window for Fall AAP Level IV referrals, for students in grades 3-6 NEW to FCPS, is September 8, 2020 through October 8, 2020.
-Referrals will not be accepted after October 8, 2020.
+- The window for Fall AAP Level IV referrals, for students in grades 3-6 NEW to FCPS, is September 8, 2021 through December 15, 2021 close of business.
+Referrals will not be accepted after December 15, 2021.

 - Referral forms are emailed to the Advanced Academic Resource Teacher (AART) and principal at the local school.
 The email will count as a digital signature for the referral.

 Note: Referrals will not be accepted past December 15, 2021.
 A deadline of December 15, 2021 gives local schools time to organize and submit screening portfolios to the central office.

 - The Cognitive Abilities Test (CogAT) will not be offered this school year.